“The Soul of India is in its villages”.-Gandhiji

 Tourists flock to this place in large numbers just because they have heard about it in MTD handouts.
 These senseless creatures litter the place extensively with chocolate wrappers, chips sachets etc. all strewn around this supposedly cleanest village they have come to see..
 But, the humble villagers watch on with a smile and pick up these wastes themselves and put them in the cane trash bins places visibly infront of every household in the village, thus keeping up to its reputation of being clean!

-I then walked down to the playground where the kids were playing.
+I then walked down to the playground where some local kids were playing.
 They seemed excited to meet me, talk in English and pose for a few candid photos.
-It was a warm and a very pleasant evening for me… There is nothing in particular in this village to see or do..
+It was a warm and a very pleasant evening for me.
+There is nothing in particular in this village to see or do..
 Yet, the nomad in me strongly intended to stay there for an extra day.
 There are homestays that are available where the warmth of the Khasi hospitality can be experienced.

 I would recommend an early morning walk to Riwai village that helps you avoid the chaotic tourists who flock in later during the day.
 At a distance of about 1km before Mawlynnong, is the most easily accessible living root bridge and hence, a lot of visitors throng down.
 So after a nice walk, savouring a nice Khasi breakfast and lemon tea, it was time to pack bags to head out to my next destination- Dawki: the last village of Meghalaya on the Indian border!